Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Note: If you own fish you need to remove ammonia & chlorine from the water in the aquarium before fish are put in it, it is recommended that you talk to your pet supply for the correct treatment of the water for your fish.

-Mail: Mail the application for service along with the appropriate fees to: Finance Department, 760 Mattie Road, Pismo Beach, CA 93449.
+Mail: Mail the application for service along with the appropriate fees to: Finance Office, 760 Mattie Road, Pismo Beach, CA 93449.
 Drop Box: The City's night drop box is located in the parking lot at City Hall.

 The City requires 24-hours advance notice to establish service.
 The City does not conduct business on Saturdays, Sundays, or major holidays.
 All requests for service must be received by close of business on Thursday for service to be available for the weekend.
 [Additional Information]

 NIGHT DROP BOX: Deposit payment in the Night Drop Box located in the City Hall parking lot.

 PAY IN PERSON - Cash, check or payments made by Visa, Mastercard, or Discover are accepted in the Finance Office at no additional charge.